-Data that public health relies upon comes from a variety of sources: patients, health care system (electronic medical records), public health entities (including public health laboratories), clinical laboratories, pharmacies, schools.
+Data that public health relies upon comes from a variety of sources: patients, health care systems (electronic medical records), public health entities (including public health laboratories), clinical laboratories, pharmacies, schools.
 In Texas, public health entities encompass local health departments, local health units, and public health districts and their laboratories, if they have them.
-Driving Public Health in the Fast Lane, Council of State and Territorial Epidemiologists, available at https://resources.cste.org/data-superhighway/mobile/index.html).

 The number of systems and the manner in which these systems collect, store, and transmit data affects the accuracy and timeliness of data available in a pandemic.
 Texas has made strides in syndromic detection and investigation.
-The Texas Department of State Health Services (DSHS), "in collaboration with local health departments across Texas and with Tarrant County Public health and Houston Health Department...has established a statewide syndromic network" that helps "identify emerging health threats and inform local decision-making while protecting individual's privacy." (https://www.dshs.texas.gov/mu/syndromic.aspx)
+The Texas Department of State Health Services (DSHS), "in collaboration with local health departments across Texas and with Tarrant County Public health and Houston Health Department...has established a statewide syndromic network" that helps "identify emerging health threats and inform local decision-making while protecting individual's privacy."